-- The system is subject to low voltage variations, or - When a low ambient control is used for system operation below 55°F.
+- The system charge exceeds the values listed in the following table. - · The system is subject to low voltage variations, or - When a low ambient control is used for system operation below 55°F [12.8 °C].

 All heaters are located on the lower half of the compressor shell.
 Its purpose is to drive refrigerant from the compressor shell during long off cycles, thus preventing damage to the compressor during start-up.